HOW TO PLAN A SWITZERLAND TRIP

 Switzerland’s largest city is known for its stunning architecture, museums, and shopping.
 It’s a great base for exploring the nearby Alps, as well as Lake Zurich and the Rhine Falls.

-Luxury: Baur au Lac – Zurich has some great luxury hotels which are amazing to get spoiled and enjoy life.
+Luxury: Baur au Lac – Zurich has some great luxury hotels that are amazing for getting spoiled and enjoying life.
 Baur au Lac is one of the best-rated luxury hotels close to the city center. ➡️ Book your stay at Baur au Lac here.

 Mid-Range: The Glärnischhof by TRINITY – For more budget-friendly accommodation, check out this 4-star hotel is one of the best-rated mid-range hotels close to the city center, right next to the famous Bahnhofstrasse. ➡️ Book your stay at The Glärnischhof by TRINITY here.